lgibelli/singularity-docs/index.rst

     SCIF_APPS=/scif/apps
     SCIF_DATA=/scif/data

 | Importantly, each app has its own modular location.
-When you do an ,
+When you do an ``%appinstall foo``,
   the commands are all done in context of that base.
 The bin and lib are also automatically generated.
 So what would be a super simple app?
   Just add a script and name it: